-- Setting SWE Risk Appetite. - Managing Own Funds within the SWE Risk Appetite. - Monitoring Own Funds against these Risk Appetite metrics. - Maintaining a capital buffer in conjunction with minimum limits relating to capital quality. - Future capital projections are produced annually as part of the 4 Year Operating Plan ('4YOP') and summarised within the ORSA.
+- Setting SWE Risk Appetite. - Managing Own Funds within the SWE Risk Appetite. - Monitoring Own Funds against Risk Appetite metrics. - Maintaining a capital buffer in conjunction with minimum limits relating to capital quality. - Future capital projections are produced annually as part of the 5 Year Operating Plan ('5YOP') and summarised within the ORSA.
 A 'forward looking' capital assessment is compared to risk appetite under a range of stress scenarios, with management plans established as appropriate where a breach of risk appetite is projected to occur. - Capital stress testing is undertaken on a regular basis.
-In particular, stress testing is completed annually as part of the 4YOP and ORSA report. - Regulatory Solvency Capital Requirements are measured using the SCR Standard Formula. - There have been no material changes to the policies, processes and objectives for management of Own Funds over the reporting period.
+In particular, stress testing is completed annually as part of the 5YOP and ORSA report (SWE's 2022 stress test focused on climate change risks). - Regulatory Solvency Capital Requirements are measured using the SCR Standard Formula. - There have been no material changes to the policies, processes and objectives for management of Own Funds over the reporting period.
 Further details of the role of the SWE Board and Risk Appetite can be found in Section B of this report.

-E.1.2 Components of own funds: nature, amount and quality by Tier
+E.1.2 Own Funds Components: nature, amount and quality by Tier